Electronic cigarettes could save lives — or hook a new generation on nicotine

 Subscriber content preview. or Sign In

 There are roughly 44 million smokers in the U.S., and according to the Centers for Disease Control and Prevention (CDC), about 1 in 5 of them has tried electronic cigarettes.
-They appeal to anyone who wants the look and feel of smoking but wants to be able to do it indoors and when they go out with friends — without the stigma, the smell and the yellow teeth.
+Electronic cigarettes appeal to anyone who wants the look and feel of smoking but wants to be able to do it indoors and when they go out with friends—without the stigma, the smell and the yellow teeth.
 For pack-a-day smokers who switch entirely, the e-cigarette is cheaper.
-They hope it is healthier too.
+They hope that, without smoke and tar, it is healthier too.